lesleyhiggins/lesleyhiggins.github.io/collections/_posts/2026-01-19-plan-your-move-to-agentforce-marketing.md

 The safest and most scalable pattern looks like this:

-- **Map the Contact object to the Individual DMO**
+- Map the Contact object to the Individual DMO
   - Use **ContactId as IndividualId**
-- **Map the Contact object to the Account Contact DMO**
+- Map the Contact object to the Account Contact DMO
-- **Map the Account object to the Account DMO**
+- Map the Account object to the Account DMO

 This ensures that Data 360 creates **one Individual per human**, even though Person Accounts technically consist of both an Account and a Contact under the hood.

 If the Account object contains customer attributes that do not exist on Contact (for example, a Shopify ID), it is acceptable to also map those Account fields to the Individual **as enrichment only**.
-In that case, the **PersonContactId must still map to IndividualId** so the data enriches the same Individual record.
+In that case, the **PersonContactId must still map to Individual Id** so the data enriches the same Individual record.

-Under no circumstances should **AccountId** be used as the IndividualId.
+Under no circumstances should **AccountId** be used as the Individual Id.

 ### Why This Matters for Activation and Marketing Cloud

-This mapping approach naturally results in **ContactId being used as the Subscriber Key in Marketing Cloud**.
-For most orgs, this aligns with how Marketing Cloud has historically been implemented using synchronized data extensions or Salesforce Data Entry Events.
+This mapping approach naturally results in **ContactId being used as the SubscriberKey in Marketing Cloud**.
+For most orgs, this aligns with how Marketing Cloud has historically been implemented using synchronized data extensions, Salesforce Data Entry Events, or Reports and Campaigns in Salesforce Sends.

 Using AccountId as the IndividualId introduces serious downstream risk:

-- Duplicate Subscriber Keys in Marketing Cloud
+- Duplicate SubscriberKeys in Marketing Cloud
 - Fragmented unsubscribe management
-- Inflated contact counts (which you will be billed for)
+- Inflated Contact counts (which you will be billed for)
-- Limited ability to adopt future Data 360 features such as triggered journeys
+- Limited ability to adopt future Data 360 features such as Flow-triggered journeys

-Although Person Accounts appear as “Accounts” in the Salesforce UI, they are a **junction of an Account and a Contact**.
-In Data 360, the Individual DMO always represents the person you communicate with.

-We market to **people**—contacts and leads—not to accounts.

-Implementations anchored to AccountId often work at first, but tend to require painful rework as Data 360 functionality expands.
+- The loss of Individual Email Results created by Marketing Cloud Connect

 ---